-Always be open to advise, but always choose what suits you.
+Always be open to advice, but always choose what suits you.
 No one knows your startup and your product as much as you do.
 Open for feedback, but always stick to your vision.

 4- What’s your favorite thing you do outside work?

-Going to movies and meeting my friends!
+Going to the movies and meeting my friends!
 Quite ordinary!
 (Breaks laughing).
 I am too busy most of the time at work and with Eventtus.
 So when I get some time, I prefer meeting my friends who I don’t usually get the time and chance to meet, plus entertain myself with movies to watch.

 5- Away from any governmental or startup infrastructure limitations, do you think there are any cultural challenges?

 Yes, it is not easy for typical traditional parents and families to understand the concept and consequences of entrepreneurship.
 Although my parents have always been super supportive throughout my journey, they still had some questions in the company’s very early days.
 Looking into the society where traditionally you are being evaluated by the job you have and the company you work for, it is tough to get them to understand that you are actually building a company and shaping others’ future!

 This doesn’t end at the individual level, but there is also a major sad challenge in the culture of big corporates.
 They hardly trust working with startups, and it takes a lot of time and effort to build this trust even if they know you are a good startup.

 6- Running one of the most successful startups in the region defiantly got you to the challenge of hiring good people.
 How did you manage to attract talents?

 As I mentioned before, your team can make you or break you, and that’s why building an internal culture for the team is one of the most important elements in the success of Eventtus.

 For us, we always share our vision.
 We always involve them and show them their added value and how impactful they are to the company as we grow.